scifir/scifir-units/TO-DO.md

 // TODO: delete all field classes that currently are vector_units, and make them fields
 // TODO: think if to add another concentration class, the previous one has been deprecated
 // TODO: move cas_number to the library of scifir-info, or even to another category
+// TODO: biology units, like heart_rate

-// MECA NUMBERS (2)
+// MECA NUMBERS (4)
 // TODO: add the allowed typenames to lab_number, and don't accept any other type
-// TODO: _angle, _grade and _radian literals
-// TODO: angle should read initialization strings in radian too, maybe with "radian" name, possibly "rad" should be supported too
+// TODO: angle should read initialization strings in radian too inside the string constructor, maybe with "radian" name, possibly "rad" should be supported too
-// TODO: add obtusangle, rect angle, acutangle, etc
+// TODO: maybe add obtusangle, rect angle, acutangle, etc
+// TODO: study if to add the gradian

 // SPECIAL UNITS - EXTRA (7)
 // TODO: ip class? check networking libraries of C++ and decide if to add it here